fineanmol/plant-tree/README.md

-🌿 Updated on Sun, 05 Oct 2025 19:34:05 GMT
+🌱 Updated on Mon, 06 Oct 2025 17:01:59 GMT

-> "Perfection is achieved when there is nothing left to take away."
+> "First, solve the problem.
+Then, write the code."